 - Purification of SMALP-encapsulated proteins

-- Biophysical analysis of SMALP-protein complexes
+- Biophysical analysis of SMALPs by methods including:

-- Structural analysis of SMALP-protein complexes
+- Structural analysis of SMALP-protein complexes with crystal and electron microscopy-based trimeric structures appearing.

 Protocols are described in papers including Dafforn TR, Lee SC, Knowles TJ, Postis V, Jamshad M, Parslow R, Lin YP, Goldman A, Sridhar P, Overduin M, Muench SP.A Method for Detergent-free isolation of Membrane Protein with its Local Lipid Environment, Nature Protocols, 11, 1149-1162.